darshanDevrai/node_emailer/README.md

 </mjml>

 ```
-** Note **
+**Note**

-We can not replace the list objects in mjml templates as mjml does not support such operations.
-In such case we need to do it directly in handlerbars with the help of [handlerbar block helpers](https://handlebarsjs.com/guide/block-helpers.html).
+We can replace the list objects in mjml templates with the help of [handlerbar block helpers](https://handlebarsjs.com/guide/block-helpers.html) but sometimes it disturbs the layout.
+In such case, we need to do it directly in handlerbars with the help of [handlerbar block helpers](https://handlebarsjs.com/guide/block-helpers.html).
 Apart from inbuilt helpers, there are some userful helpers in `src/generate_email`.

 5. Mjml gives html as an output.
 Get the output html from the mjml template.
 Write a new file in `templates/handlebars` folder and paste that html content from mjml.